ossobv/asterisklint/README.rst

 * Multiline comments (``;-- ... --;``) are unsupported.
 Does anyone use those?
 * Limits aren't checked (dialplan lines are limited at 255 or 8191 bytes for LOW_MEMORY and normal mode respectively).
+* The library/suite is Python3 only.
+Right now the effort to make it Python2 compatible is larger than the demand.
+In the future Python2 compatibility will become even less relevant.

 Author